njbca/OptiPlant/docs/src/installation.md

 - [Git](https://git-scm.com/downloads)

 ### Steps (with GitHub Desktop):
-1. On the OptiPlantPtX repository that you forked, click on the green "<> Code" button, go to HTTPS and copy the URL
+1. On the OptiPlant repository that you forked, click on the green "<> Code" button, go to HTTPS and copy the URL
 2. In GitHub desktop, go to `File > Clone repository`
 3. Go in the URL tab and paste the OptiPlant repository URL
 4. Choose the path to clone the repository locally